rdi-caveman/AdventOfCode2021/README.md

 Day 17: **Trick Shot**  Launch probes into a trench.
 How high can you go?
 How many ways?
 Day 18: **Snailfish**  Do the Snailfish homework.
 But what to use, trees, lists, treelists?
 Day 19: **Beacon Scanner** Piece together a map of all beacons by indentify overlaps.
 Location, location location.
+Day 20: **Trench Map**  Image enhancement of infinite sized picture.
+Like the game of Life.